craig8196/hitime/README.md

         meson test
         ninja coverage-html

+To build release (turn on optimizations):

+        meson configure -Dbuildtype=release

 Note that the default build creates a static library.
 This is because timeout management libraries tend to be specialized and are not commonly needed for most projects.